morrislenny/track1-turtles/TURTLE.md

 ![commands to four turtles](images/commands-to-four-turtles.png)

-#### 5. put three `doseq`s in one
+#### 6. put three `doseq`s in one

-This has the same effect as "4. put the same commands to four turtles together".
+This has the same effect as "5. give more commands to four turtles".

 ```clojure
 (doseq [n (turtle-names)]